This post may contain affiliate links. Please read our disclosure policy.

 mashed bananas and peanut butter being added over cooked oats

-More steel cut oats topping ideas
+Steel cut oats topping ideas

-• Berries: For lower calories toppings go with berries like blueberries, raspberries, strawberries, and blackberries.
+• Berries: For calories toppings go with berries like blueberries, raspberries, strawberries, and blackberries.
 Frozen berries taste just as great.

 • Fruits: More fruit toppings can be bananas, pears, apples, mangos, or any other fruits of choice.